GoogleChrome/chrome-launcher/readme.md

-  --save-artifacts         Save all gathered artifacts to disk                        [boolean] --list-all-audits        Prints a list of all available audits and exits            [boolean] --list-trace-categories  Prints a list of all required trace categories and exits   [boolean] --config-path            The absolute path to the config JSON.
+  --save-artifacts         Save all gathered artifacts to disk                        [boolean] --list-all-audits        Prints a list of all available audits and exits            [boolean] --list-trace-categories  Prints a list of all required trace categories and exits   [boolean] --config-path            The path to the config JSON.

 Output:
   --output       Reporter for the results